 Plants play a vital role in maintaining our environment too.
-They prevent soil erosion, reduce heat by pulling Carbon dioxide off from atmosphere and regulate water cycle.
+They prevent soil erosion, reduce heat by pulling Carbon dioxide off from the atmosphere and regulate the water cycle.

 So essentiality of plants for our survival can not be denied.

 What Is Plant Disease?